Print Shop 101: Paper Facts – How the paper you choose for your project will affect the way it prints.

 The type of paper on which colour is reproduced has a huge effect on the way the colour appears.
 The same colour when printed on a smooth coated paper is more reflective because light is not as diffused as it would be by the texture of a coarser uncoated paper.
 Gloss coatings enable more light to be reflected, which is attributed to making colours “pop”.
 This is especially helpful in making photos appear more colourful and saturated.
 Even different grades of coating (Cast Coated, Gloss, Silk, Dull, Matte) will affect how the same colour is perceived.

 “White” paper comes in various shades of white from very bright cool white to softer, warmer pale ivory white.
 The brightness of a piece of paper is typically expressed on a scale of 1 to 100 with 100 being the brightest.
 Brightness is the volume of light reflected off the sheet of paper.
 General multipurpose bond paper has a paper brightness in the 80s.
 Photo papers are normally in the mid to high 90s.

 Paper whiteness refers to the shade of the sheet of paper.
-The three major shades of paper are balanced white, warm white and blue white.
+The three major shades of paper a print shop uses are: balanced white, warm white and blue white.
 Most coated papers and many uncoated papers are currently manufactured to a blue white shade because to the human eye, the blue white shade appears to be brighter.
 So if you take three sheets with different whiteness, the sheet with the blue white shade will appear to be the brightest even though all three sheets have the same brightness rating.

 The brighter and whiter the paper, the more it reflects light, enabling the printed piece to achieve higher contrast as well as a wider gamut of colour.